mcdemarco/the-new-kitchen-cookbook/quick-bread/branMuffins.md

 Replace 1/2 c. of the white flour with 1/2 c. almond flour plus 1 tsp. vital wheat gluten plus 1/2 tsp. baking powder.

 I made a diced pear version once.

+For mini-muffins, bake about 15 minutes at the same temperature.
+Do not overfill!